MOONLAPSED/abraxus/README.md

         Together, they define a multi-faceted evolutionary trajectory.

 ### Expanding Cognosis with Abraxus DoFs

+    These describe the system's intrinsic stability, ensuring transformations and interactions result in self-consistent layers of logic, retaining coherence even as complexity emerges.

 Cognosis hinges on modeling and evolving states of consciousness.
 DoFs naturally extend this method:
 1. State/Logic Duality for Conscious Entities: